-Martial arts covers a broad spectrum of self, defence and compat and is becoming more popular as new clubs and associations spring up.
-This ableize section offers information, training and support for people with disabilities interested in martial arts including judo, kickboxing, karate and taekwondo.
-Martial arts is practised for various reasons including combat skills, fitness, self-defense, sport, self-cultivation, meditation, mental discipline, character development and building self-confidence, or any combination of the above.
+Martial arts for the disabled covers a broad spectrum of self, defence and combat and is becoming more popular as new clubs and associations spring up.
+This ABLEize section offers information, training and support for people with disabilities and special needs interested in martial arts including judo, kickboxing, karate and taekwondo.
+Martial arts is practiced for various reasons including combat skills, fitness, self-defense, sport, self-cultivation, meditation, mental discipline, character development and building self-confidence, or any combination of the above.

-There is a great diversity and abundance of martial arts, however fitness and enjoyment of the sport takes precedence in the area of disabled martial arts and is enjoyed by many disabilities such as the blind, deaf, wheelchair users and a range of special needs.
+There is a great diversity and abundance of martial arts, however fitness and enjoyment of the sport takes precedence in the area of martial arts for the disabled and is enjoyed by many disabilities such as the blind, deaf, wheelchair users and a range of special needs.
 Browse through the martial arts for disabled people below to find your area of interest.

 An intriguing story supplied by the Mail Online highlighting the achievements of spina bifida Carl Hodgetts in becoming a black belt kickboxing instructor despite being paralysed from the waist down.
 Read the full story with images and details of the sport.

 Promoting inclusive judo for the disabled and special needs including autism both nationally and internationally.
 Site offer details of the sport, future events and how to get involved.